Nathan Healy

 Duke Energy: PowerPair Solar + Battery Incentive Utility program New pilot for Duke Energy Customers offering $3,600 for solar plus $5,400 for battery storage.
 Combined maximum $9,000.
 Learn More

-Duke Energy’s PowerPair pilot program offers North Carolina homeowners up to $9,000 in one-time incentives to install solar panels paired with battery storage systems.
-This utility program is designed to make home solar plus battery systems more affordable while helping Duke Energy manage the electric grid more effectively.
-The exact incentive amount depends on the type of solar array and battery system you install.
+Duke Energy’s PowerPair program offers North Carolina homeowners a one-time incentive of up to $9,000 to help make installing a home solar system paired with battery storage more affordable.
+This pilot program is available to residential customers in both Duke Energy Carolinas and Duke Energy Progress service areas.
+The total incentive amount depends on the specific type of solar array and battery system you install.

 Ready to start saving with solar?